Robust entanglement by continuous dynamical decoupling of the J-coupling interaction: Deriving the Hamiltonian

 The Hamiltonian of equation (\ref{eq:HJint}) forms the basis of the proposal in Refs. \cite{khromova2012, piltz2016}.
 A $\sigma_z\otimes\sigma_z$ pairwise interaction arises if both qubits are in any combination of the magnetic sensitive states $\ket{\pm 1}$.
-At times $\tau = \frac{\pi}{2J}$, a phase of $e^{-i\pi}$ is accumulated and one obtains a controlled phase gate.
+At durations $\tau = \frac{\pi}{2J}$, a phase of $e^{-i\pi}$ is accumulated and one obtains a controlled phase gate.
 With additional single qubit rotations, a controlled-NOT gate is implemented.
 The scheme, however, requires the use of the magnetic sensitive states $\ket{\pm 1}$, which are susceptible to dephasing due to magnetic field fluctuations.
-The interaction strength can be increased to reduce the gate time by using a larger magnetic gradient and/or by reducing the secular frequency.
-Higher gradients, however, are difficult to engineer and may lead to new dominant sources of error, such as electric field noise which spatially displaces the ions.
+The interaction strength can be increased to reduce the gate duration by using a larger magnetic gradient and/or by reducing the secular frequency.
+Higher gradients, however, are difficult to engineer and may lead to new dominant sources of error.
+For example, external perturbations which displace the ion chain will lead to larger magnetic field shifts in a bigger gradient.
 Alternatively, dynamical decoupling pulses are interleaved during the gate to refocus spin states which have undergone decoherence due to low frequency noise.
-These methods (e.g. CPMG, Uhrig) can increase the coherence time of the sensitive states \cite{piltz2013}, and the best recorded fidelity of such a $\sigma_z\otimes\sigma_z$ gate is 95(3)\% \cite{sriarunothai2018}.
+These methods (e.g. CPMG \cite{carr1954, meiboom1958} and Uhrig \cite{uhrig2007}) can increase the coherence time of the sensitive states \cite{piltz2013}, and the best recorded fidelity of such a $\sigma_z\otimes\sigma_z$ gate is 95(3)\% \cite{sriarunothai2018}.
 The main disadvantage of pulsed dynamical decoupling schemes, however, is that the refocussing pulses themselves are prone to noise and imperfections.
 The error accumulated by every pulse may impact the fidelity.